aminul7506/StaySafe/README.md

-This is an android application.
-This is one of my dream project in my life.
+It is an android application which is based on the idea of smart city, crime reporting,
+crime alert and human security.
+There are two sides in the app: one is admin side and another one is user side.

 I have used :
-1. google api
+1. google map API
-2. firebase cloud server for storing users' data.
+2. firebase cloud server for storing users' authentication data.
 3. shared preferences
 4. SQLite database
 5. Service